 • Throughout the day, distribute meals in equal portions of 0,4 grams of protein per kg of body weight.

-• Take an extra supplement of 20 to 40 grams of protein powder after exercise and/or before going to bed.
+• Take an extra supplement of 20 grams of protein powder, or 10 grams of essential amino-acids after exercise and/or before going to bed.

 Dr. Sonia Van Kerckhoven